 - The ex-dividend date is the first date following the declaration of a dividend on which

-the buyer of a stock isn’t entitled to receive the next dividend payment.
+the stock buyer isn’t entitled to receive the next dividend payment.
 Instead, the seller will get the dividend.

-- When counting the number of days you held the stock, include the day you disposed of the stock, but not the day you acquired it.
+- When counting the days you held the stock, include the day you disposed of it but not the day you acquired it.

-So in short, you need to have held the stock for 2 months, in the 4 month period, 2 months before the Ex-Dividend Date.
+So, in short, you need to have held the stock for two months, in the 4 months, 2 months before the Ex-Dividend Date.
 Publication 17 has some good examples of how this works.

-Qualified Dividends offer significant advantages vs Non Qualified Dividends
+Qualified Dividends offer significant advantages over Non Qualified Dividends.

-Essentially this is any company freely traded on the U.S. Stock Exchanges or the Exchanges in Countries that have a Tax Treaty with the U.S. See table below
+Essentially any company freely traded on the U.S. Stock Exchanges or the Exchanges in Countries with a Tax Treaty with the US See table below.

 Table 1.
 Countries with a Valid Tax Treaty Incorporating Qualified Dividends.

-Companies registered in these countries will have dividends that can potentially be Qualified Dividends.
+Companies registered in these countries will have dividends that can be Qualified Dividends.

 Which Dividends are not Qualified Dividends?

-- Capital gain distributions from Real Estate Investment Trusts or Mutual Funds, this will be marked on your statement as “Capital Gains Dividends”
+- Capital gain distributions from Real Estate Investment Trusts or Mutual Funds will be marked on your statement as “Capital Gains Dividends.

 - Dividends from a corporation that is a tax-exempt organization or farmer’s cooperative